bbauska/Coursera-Bootstrap/readme.md

 If you use the div with a class container, then for small screens it is 540 pixels.

-You\'ll notice that if you have a screen width between 576 to 768, your content will be laid out in 540 pixels, will be centered in the screen width.
+You&apos;ll notice that if you have a screen width between 576 to 768, your content will be laid out in 540 pixels, will be centered in the screen width.